 - shares in an Open-Ended Investment Company (OEIC)

 - an interest in certain overseas collective investment schemes (broadly, schemes equivalent to unit trusts or OEICs)

 The relief you can claim will usually be the market value of the shares or securities at the time you give or sell them to the charity:

 - plus any incidental costs of disposal (for example, brokers’ fees or Stamp Duty)

-- less the value of any consideration or benefits that you receive in connection with the gift or sale
+- less the value of any consideration or benefits that you receive for the gift or sale

 You should also deduct the aggregate amount of any ‘disposal-related liabilities’ in calculating the amount of relief.
-In broad terms, disposal-related liabilities are liabilities to which the charity becomes subject in connection with the transfer.
+In broad terms, disposal-related liabilities are liabilities to which the charity becomes subject for the transfer.
 It’s unlikely that any disposal-related liabilities will arise in connection with a simple gift of shares or securities.